Scottish independence: Foreign affairs

 Under the Scottish Government's 2014 plans for independence, Scotland would have applied to become a full and equal member of the United Nations, NATO and the European Union and many other international organisations.
 With an autonomous voice in international politics, Scottish independence campaigners believe the nation's global influence would increase in regard to the defence of its national interests and the promotion of its values.
 Furthermore, Scottish embassies could be established globally to promote Scotland internationally, and to lobby other governments on the nation's behalf.

 During the 2014 referendum, a major argument against independence was that Scotland would be outside the EU.
 Scotland is very supportive of EU membership, with 62% voting to remain in the 2016 EU referendum.
 Since Brexit, many have called for a second independence referendum to have a chance to re-enter the EU.

 As part of the UK, Scotland is part of NATO, the G7, and as a permanent member of the UN Security Council.
-82% of Scots believe that UK membership of these organisations is important.
+In a 2022 poll, 82% of Scots believed that UK membership of these organisations is important.
 Opponents of further integration of the European Union have stated that independence, within Europe but outside the EU three, would mean that Scotland would be more marginalised because, as a relatively small independent country, Scotland would be unable to resist the demands of larger member states.

+There have also been a number of commentators who argue that Scotland should work towards closer alignment with Nordic states.
+Current Nordic Council President and Finnish MP Ville Väyrynen openly commented on the issue when interviewed by Anthony Heron, as did former President and Chair of Denmark’s Foreign Affairs Committee Bertel Haarder.